-I was given wrong advice right from the outset, the hosting plan they had recommend based on my requirements didn’t support what I needed and I was told I needed to upgrade to cloud hosting, which I did.
-But this server had nothing but ongoing problems since day 1, there was always something breaking or not working.
+I was given wrong advice right from the outset, the hosting plan they had recommend based on my requirements didn’t support what I needed and right from the outset I was told I needed to upgrade, which I did.
+But the cloud server had nothing but ongoing problems since day 1, there was always something breaking or not working.
 I was never able to put any clients or my own sites live on this server as I could never trust it.

 Like beating your head against a brick wall